Avaray/steam-status-signature-generator/README.md

 ## TODO's

+- [ ] Script is fetching data for all IDs (no matter for how many).
+- [ ] Script is able to generate image.
 - [ ] Support for multiple users (up to 100 ...and maybe more).
 Loading list from file.
 - [ ] Automatic delay if previous request was made less than X seconds ago.
 - [ ] Workflow for generating example images.